 RoIP and PTT integrate with existing radio and dispatch systems, allowing for dual use.
-In addition to strengthening your overall communication infrastructure, it has become a failsafe application for users in public safety, education, healthcare and commercial spaces.
-Below are 4 reasons to consider adopting RoIP for your communication needs.
+In addition to strengthening your overall communication infrastructure, it’s become a failsafe application for users in public safety, education, healthcare and commercial spaces.
+Below are 4 reasons you need to consider adopting RoIP for your communication needs.

 The survey by Police1 points to a common problem: dead zones both inside and outside.
 More than 80 percent of respondents say they experience dead zones that inhibit radio communication.
-This leads to longer response times, confusion around resources, and more.
+Ultimately leading to longer response times, confusion around resources and more.

 A typical radio system can transmit around 100 miles from its home base.
 Outside of geographic interference with radio signals, transmission limits can create issues for out-of-range command staff and other collaborating agencies.
 Not to mention, radio traffic gets distorted easily and becomes harder to understand the farther the user is from a transmitter.

 RoIP taps into infrastructure that has limitless reach.
 If there’s an emergency and managers are off duty or heading back to where they are needed, with RoIP technology, they stay connected and don’t miss a beat.
-What’s more, RoIP leverages technology advancements to make voice communication clearer with bandwidth-saving compression to keep sound-quality consistent.
+RoIP leverages technology advancements to make voice communication clearer with bandwidth saving compression to keep quality consistent.

 Similar to reason #1, but oftentimes more pressing: radios simply cannot penetrate some buildings.
 Think schools, hospitals, shelters and even large entertainment venues.

 Time and time again, outside first responders and internal administrators/safety personnel face issues communicating on either side of the walls they are trying to break down.
 The problem is two-sided.
-First responders and other parties may be on different communication systems or the actual building is preventing radio signals from coming together.
+The parties involved may be on different communication systems or the actual building is preventing radio signals from coming together.

 RoIP can not only bypass this issue on cellular signal strength alone, but can also leverage wifi capabilities to jump over everyday cellular traffic while also overcoming low 5G, 4G or LTE availability.
 With a RoIP-based product, users have the ability to break down “now what” communications barriers while also clearing users of “we were not prepared for this” liabilities.

 Traditional emergency response or high quality commercial radio systems can run up a bill quickly.
-The price tags can range between $3,000-$10,000 per user.
+The price tags can range between $3,000-$10,000.
 That isn’t always friendly for volunteer departments or really anyone that doesn’t have a robust communications budget.
-This problem may be the biggest hurdle to clear, concise, headache-free communication.
+This problem, perhaps more so than all the others outlined in this blog, may be the biggest hurdle to clear, concise, headache-free communication.

 Your team may not have enough radios for everyone.
 The radios you do have may be on their last legs.
 Maybe the batteries are so old, they don’t last very long anymore.
-These problems are frustrating and can kill communication objectives before they’re even activated.
-As a supplement, RoIP connectivity adds more users to your communications web through smartphones.
-The cost to implement PTT is also more economical with the cost hovering around $90 per user.
-The cost actually goes down when users are added in larger groupings.
-With the evolution of smartphones, RoIP communication and other integrations are elevated right in the palm of your hands through smartphone apps.
+These problems are frustrating and it can kill communication objectives before they are even activated.
+As a supplement, RoIP connectivity adds more users to your communications web.
+Accessible through apps, the cost to run and manage users is far more economical and doesn’t chain users to physical radios at all times.

-As technology rapidly evolves, radios and their core functions continue to withstand the test of time.
-While classic, straightforward radio functions have been enhanced over the years, the base functions have remained constant: push a button to talk, swap a channel or two, and acknowledge a tone.
+As technology has rapidly evolved, radios and their core functions have truly stood the tests of time.
+While classic, straightforward radio functions have been enhanced over the years, the base functions have remained constant: push a button to talk, swap a channel or two and acknowledge a tone.
 However, these tried and tested functions have struggled to adapt to modern communication needs.